edefalque/signalk-stripcharts/README.md

 ## Installation

-signalk-stripcharts comes with all required dependencies (including c3 charting library and d3 visualization library).
+Signalk-stripcharts comes with all required dependencies (including c3 charting library and d3 visualization library).

+Choose one of the following methods as applicable.

+### Available as a Signal K Webapp:

+If Signal K node server (https://github.com/SignalK/signalk-server-node) is installed on your server:
+- log in to the Signal K dashboard
+- install Signalk-stripcharts from its Webapps Appstore
+- restart the dashboard
+You can now start Signalk-stripcharts launcher from the Webapps Appstore Installed apps

-### Installation on a client-only device:
+### Installation on a client device:
 - Download the ZIP file from https://github.com/edefalque/signalk-stripcharts and unzip in a folder

 ### Installation on a node server (typically the boat Signal K server):
 - Use npm: [sudo] npm install signalk-stripcharts

-This will install signalk-stripcharts and its dependencies c3 and d3 under ./node_modules.
+This will install Signalk-stripcharts and its dependencies c3 and d3 under the closest node_modules folder higher up in the hierarchy.

-signalk-stripcharts could be set as a Signal K Webbapp and started from the Signal K user interface.

 ## Basic usage

 Use index.html as a launch menu.

-Here you can choose the Signal K server and choose a set of charts, then push the "Launch signalk-stripcharts " button.
+Here you can choose the Signal K server and choose a set of charts, then push the "Launch Signalk-stripcharts" button.

 When the charts are displayed:
 - hover on a legend: the corresponding plot is highlighted, the others dimmed; the corresponding Signal K path is displayed above the legend